JakeRoggenbuck/structured-data-format-SoC-first-week/README.md

 ## This weeks challenge
 Build a new and unique structured data format similar to JSON or TOML with at least two intentional design decisions that improve upon some aspect of an existing data structure format.

+## How to participate
+Fork this repo and start your work in your fork of the project!

 ## Requirements
 - Write two paragraphs about your new data format (including two intentional design decisions and why)
 - Give three examples of this data format being used